TerribleBrad/Wind-of-Kine/README.md

 Start the game and exit once you're in the main menu.

 ## Revert to pre-AE Skyrim
-Wind of Kine does not currently support Skyrim Anniversary Edition.
+Wind of Kyne does not currently support Skyrim Anniversary Edition.

 If you downloaded or updated Skyrim SE after 11/11/2021, you are on version 1.6.318.0 which will not work with Streamlined, regardless of whether you own the Anniversary Edition DLC or not.
 You need to downgrade your installation to 1.5.97.0 before you can proceed.